selected PRESS

 • September, BLUES at Ingrid Deuss Gallery, Antwerp (curator)

 • March 2021 Orange art house.
 Tributary.
-Solo show
+Solo show2020

 • October 2020 Kusseneers Gallery.
 Provenance.
 Group show